 The Halo series is rife with references to other Bungie games and meta-elements.
 In the words of former Bungie public liaison Matt Soell, "Anyone can enjoy Halo, but it will be the old-school Bungie fans who enjoy it the most."

-The Marathon logo is visible in many places, particularly in the first game.
+The Marathon logo is visible in many places, particularly in the first game, but most notably on the eye/lens of 343 Guilty Spark and the other Monitors.

-The Covenant cruisers look just like the Pfhor ships from that series.
+The Covenant cruisers look just like the Pfhor ships from Marathon.

 Any time an NPC in the game yells "They're everywhere!" or "Thank god it's you!" is a reference to the first Marathon'slimited NPC reactions.